Wheelchair: Standing wheelchairs

-A standing wheelchair is one that supports the user in a nearly standing position.
+A standing wheelchair is designed to support the user in a near-standing position.
 They can be used as both a wheelchair and a standing frame, allowing the user to sit or stand in the wheelchair as they wish.
 Some versions are entirely manual, others have a powered stand on an otherwise manual chair, while others have full power, tilt, recline and variations of powered stand functions available.
 The benefits of such a device include, but are not limited to: aiding independence and productivity, raising self-esteem and psychological well-being, heightening social status, extending access, relief of pressure, reduction of pressure sores, improved functional reach, improved respiration, reduced occurrence of UTI, improved flexibility, help in maintaining bone mineral density, improved passive range motion, reduction in abnormal muscle tone and spasticity, and skeletal deformities.
 Other wheelchairs provide some of the same benefits by raising the entire seat to lift the user to standing height.